mattmakai/fullstackpython.com/content/posts/170723-monitor-flask-apps.markdown

 [monitoring](/monitoring.html) tools.

 In this post we will quickly add [Rollbar monitoring](https://rollbar.com) to catch errors and visualize our application is running properly.
+There are also many other great hosted monitoring tools, which you can check out on the [monitoring](/monitoring.html) page.

 ## Our Tools